Man dies after falling from cliffs

 These are external links and will open in a new window

-A man has died after falling from cliffs near Cruden Bay in Aberdeenshire.
+A man has died after falling from cliffs on the Great Orme, Llandudno.

-A rescue operation, involving the coastguard and RNLI, was launched at about 17:30 on Saturday at the beauty spot Bullers of Buchan.
+Emergency services were called to the scene - near Marine Drive - at about 13:40 BST on 26 August.

-The 41-year-old, from the Ellon area, was airlifted by helicopter to Aberdeen Royal Infirmary, but it was later confirmed he had died.
+North Wales Police said the man, who has not been named, died at the scene.
+A force spokesman said his next-of-kin had been told.